kristianmandrup/reactive-styles/README.md

-# Reactive style builder
+# Reactive styles

-A Reactive style builder for React and React Native
+Reactive styles for React, React Native and other frameworks or libraries based on props/state concept.

 ## Architecture